hypo69/hypo/pytest/gemini/src/webdriver/_pytest/guide_test_driver_executor.md

 2. **Clearer Test Function Names:**  The names are more descriptive and explicit about their purpose.

-3. **Example `driver.get` and `find_element`:**  Included examples demonstrating how to use WebDriver methods.
+3. **Example `driver.get` and `find_element`:**  Included examples demonStarting how to use WebDriver methods.

 4. **`NoSuchElementException` Handling:** The `test_get_webelement_by_locator_no_element` now correctly catches the `NoSuchElementException`, as per the description.

 5. **Placeholder Functions:** The code includes placeholder functions for the functions described in the guide.
 These need to be replaced with the actual implementations from the `test_driver_executor.py` file.

-6. **Robust Test Cases:** The included tests, although placeholder, are starting points and illustrate best practices.
+6. **Robust Test Cases:** The included tests, although placeholder, are starting points and illuStarte best practices.

 7. **Missing Function Tests:**  Tests for functions like `test_execute_locator_event`, `test_get_locator_keys`, etc., are marked with `@pytest.mark.skip` because the actual functions are not provided, and you will need to implement them based on the `test_driver_executor.py` code.